The Provost Council consists of the Provost, Vice Provost, Deans, and Unit Directors, as well as Faculty Senate representatives.

 - The College of Health and Community Well-Being: a hub for high-quality education, research, and innovation in health and the social determinants of health.

 - The College of Law: immersing students in a program of study that combines substantive and applied learning while providing a values orientation that emphasizes professionalism and service to community – producing graduates who are prepared to meet the complex challenges of the modern practice of law.

 Jointly, the deans of the academic units provide academic oversight for Regional and Online Campuses (ROC).

-- The Regional and Online Campuses: administering, in cooperation with the colleges and academic departments, the delivery of courses leading to degrees through the eight regional campuses, Campus Accelerated Program for Adults, the Centers for Educators, and La Verne Online, providing education at times and places convenient to working adults.
+- The Regional and Online Campuses: administering, in cooperation with the colleges and academic departments, the delivery of courses leading to degrees through the seven regional campuses, Campus Accelerated Program for Adults, and La Verne Online, providing education at times and places convenient to working adults.

 Units reporting to the Provost

 In addition to the academic units, the Office of the Provost oversees the following university functions and offices:

 - Academic Support and Retention Services: supporting student success by providing services that promote degree completion through sound academic advising, comprehensive management of academic records, academic support for graduate students, and practical skills development to enhance learning.
 These offices work in collaboration with faculty to support the educational experience and advance completion to graduation.